OliverLeitner/qemu-scripts/README.md

 - a bridged network (br0) and a dhcp server, the scripts generate tap interfaces based upon it
 - tested with an NVIDIA Card (GTX 750, RTX 3050 is what ive been using)
 - Intel Core I3 8th gen (others are possible, this is just what i have been running em on...)
-- base gnu tools in reasonably current versions: "bash", "cat", "grep", "ip", "sed", "cut"
+- base gnu tools in reasonably current versions: "bash", "cat", "grep", "ip", "cut", "brctl", "nmcli", "sudo"
 - enough RAM and disk space to handle the machine(s)
 - a file called "macs.txt" containing names and mac addresses of guests in the form of one "netname=mac" per line
 - for MacOSX: a file called osxkey.txt containing the OSX key (one line, just the key)

 ## features:

-- no gpu/hardware sharing needed
+- no host-blocking gpu/hardware sharing needed
 - console access for restarting and handling the vm guests
 - possibility for advanced sandboxing
 - low latency desktop performance due to using sdl/virgl